FreesideHull/StudentResources/README.md

 5. [Privatebin](https://privatebin.net/) - Open-source pastebin client that can also be self-hosted.
 6. [Ouroboros](https://github.com/pyouroboros/ouroboros) - Keep those docker containers up to date.
 7. [TLDR Pages](https://tldr.sh/) - Simplified man pages.
+8. [Explain Command](https://www.mankier.com/explain) - A quick way to see what commands and their options do before running them.

 ## Educational Resources <a name="education"></a>